caktus/aws-web-stacks/README.rst

 Customer Managed CMK
 ~~~~~~~~~~~~~~~~~~~~

-The ``CustomerManagedCmkArn`` property allows your stack to be encrypted with a
+The ``CustomerManagedCmkArn`` parameter allows your stack to be encrypted with a
 `Customer Managed CMK`_.
 You have full control over these CMKs, including
 establishing and maintaining their key policies, IAM policies, and grants,
 enabling and disabling them, rotating their cryptographic material, adding tags,